nolte/spring-cloud-playground/readme.md

   - [Spring Boot Admin][springbootcloudadmin]
   - [Spring Cloud Config][springbootcloudconfig]
   - [Spring Cloud Netflix (Eureka)][springbootcloudeureka]
+  - [Netflix Zuul Api Gateway][netflixzuul]
+  - [Zipkin][zipkin]
   - [Apache Camel][springbootapachecamel]
+  - [microservices dashboard][microservicesdashboardserver]

 ## Build without Maven On HostSystem

- When you didn`t have istalled Maven, or you dont will download the Dependencies to your local Maven Repo you can build the Project in a Docker Env, based on [maven:3.5.2-jdk-8-alpine|https://hub.docker.com/_/maven/].
+ When you didn`t have istalled Maven, or you dont will download the Dependencies to your local Maven Repo you can build the Project in a Docker Env, based on [maven:3.5.2-jdk-8-alpine](https://hub.docker.com/_/maven/).

 ### Only Build the Container